RW Forsyth: Expansion

-The second building, erected as an Edinburgh flagship store in 1906–1907, was again designed by the Scottish architect John James Burnet.
-An extension, designed by the architects Burnet, Son & Dick was built in 1925.
+In 1906 he expanded the business with a second major store constructed on Princes Street, Edinburgh, opposite Waverley Station.
+The second building, erected as a flagship store, was again designed by the Scottish architect John James Burnet.
+This was the first steel framed building in Scotland.
 The facade is decorated with Neo-Baroque sculpture.
 At the corner on a ledge above the third floor, and directly above the entrance doors, stands a figure of a woman who holds a sewing machine.
 Also at the corner, and forming part of windowed aedicules at the second floor, are flanking tympanum relief sculptures of a longhaired figure driving a quadriga with an F (for Forsyth) on the front of the chariot.
 Running along an eaves gallery at the top of the building is a series - six on the Princes Street side, and four on the South St Andrews Street side - of term figures with fantastical heads by the Scottish sculptors William Birnie Rhind and William Reid Dick.
 On top of the corner tower sits a gigantic partly gilded steel sculpture of armillary sphere decorated with the signs of the zodiac and with three dancing putti, designed by the English sculptor Gilbert Bayes.

+An extension, including a bridge over Meuse Lane and a new building at 3 St Andrew Square, designed by the architects Burnet, Son & Dick, was built in 1925.